-How to Emulate Your PlayStation 4 Controller as an Xbox Controller
+How to Emulate an Xbox Controller With a PS4 Controller

 If you’re using a a PS4 controller with an emulator to play older games, you could easily configure the emulator to accept the controller’s button presses.
 If you’re using it with a PC game, you may need to open the PC game’s control-settings and configure the game to respond to the controller’s inputs.

 But for games that expect an Xbox controller, you may have to emulate xinput.
 This will convert the PS4 controller’s input to the equivalent Xbox button presses, and games will “just work” with the DualShock 4 just like they would with an Xbox controller.
 They’ll just think you’re just using an Xbox controller.